0x4a616e/LambdaProxy/README.md

      java -jar ./target/LambdaProxy-1.0-SNAPSHOT.jar ~/Workspace/my-lambda-function

  If you want to debug your lambda function, add the remote debugger agent:

     java -agentlib:jdwp=transport=dt_socket,server=y,address=5858,suspend=n -jar ./target/LambdaProxy-1.0-SNAPSHOT.jar ~/Workspace/my-lambda-function

-When you rebuild you lambda function, `LambdaProxy` will pick up the changes automatically and reload the API.
+When you rebuild your lambda function, `LambdaProxy` will automatically pick up the changes and reload the API.

 ## Comparison to `sam local start-api`

 `sam local start-api` is great, but it has a few shortcomings: First of all, it is comparably slow.
 Whenever a new API resource is called `sam local start-api` spins up a new Docker container to invoke the requested function.
-As a result, invoking a single API method can require about a second, even on properly equipped developer machines.
-If you're using the local API e.g. to test a frontend application that performs a larger amount of API calls, this can become a bit annoying.
+As a result, invoking a single API method can require about a second, even on adequately equipped developer machines.
+If you’re using the local API e.g., to test a frontend application that performs a substantial amount of API calls, this can become a bit annoying.

-The second shortcoming is step-by-step debugging.
+The second shortcoming is the step-by-step debugging.
 You can enable step-by-step debugging using the `-d` flag, but this will cause `sam` to wait on every single API invocation until a debugger is attached.
-So again if you're working on a frontend application that performs various API requests, this can quickly become tedious.
-Unlike debugging a regular Java application, you cannot just let your application run and just put a breakpoint in on demand during testing.
+So again, if you’re working on a frontend application that performs various API requests, this can quickly become tedious.
+Unlike debugging a regular Java application, you cannot just let your application run and just put a breakpoint in on-demand during testing.